mitali-deshmukh/crypto-watchlist/README.md

-The Cryptocurrency Dashboard is a web application designed to provide real-time information on the latest prices of popular cryptocurrencies.
+This is a web application designed to provide real-time information on the latest prices of popular cryptocurrencies.
 Built using Next.js and integrated with the CoinGecko API, this app offers a clean and user-friendly interface for tracking cryptocurrency prices.

 Features